 - better serve users of all abilities

 Testing for accessibility can be complex and involved.
 Fortunately, the techniques detailed below are not.
-These are very preliminary steps and are best used during the initial vetting process -- when you are trying to narrow choices.
-They are actionable ways you can have a positive impact.
+These are very preliminary steps and are best used during the initial vetting process — when you are trying to narrow choices.
+The first three, putting away your mouse, using the "Squint Test" and checking for captions and transcripts are the most important.
+They are also very easy to do.
+The others are a little more involved and included if you want to get a little "nerdy."
+Each is actionable, and creates a way for you to have a positive impact.

 Put Away Your Mouse

 Can you get to the different parts of the page using just the tab, arrows, space bar, and return/enter keys?

 Here is a great article about how to navigate without using a mouse or trackpad.